Wetten, dass..?: Decline

 Following Gottschalk's retirement, ZDF TV host Markus Lanz took over the hosting of the show (debuting on 6 October 2012).
 However, his approach to the show did not meet public or critical approval, causing the show to experience a drastic ratings loss.
 Eventually, with the conclusion of the 2014 Offenburg show (5 April 2014), it was announced that the show would be cancelled at the close of 2014, official statements claiming "out-moded concepts" as the main reason for this decision.
 This announcement drew protests from both Frank Elstner and Thomas Gottschalk.
 However, it was also stated that an eventual revival would be considered.

 The 215th and last regular show was broadcast on 13 December 2014 from Nuremberg, with Samuel Koch – who never blamed Wetten, dass..? or Gottschalk for his condition – being one of the prominent guests.

 Revival

 On 28 July 2018, ZDF announced a one-evening revival of Wetten, dass..?, owing to the occasion of Gottschalk's upcoming 70th birthday (18 May 2020).
 It was later announced that the special would not happen in 2020 due to the COVID-19 pandemic.
 It was instead relegated to air live on 6 November 2021.
 The special became an instant ratings hit, scoring nearly 14 million views, prompting ZDF to consider a full comeback of the show.

 With the success of the 2021 show, another broadcast of Wetten, dass...? was scheduled for 15 November 2022 out of Friedrichshafen, hosted once again by Thomas Gottschalk.
 In August 2023, however, Gottschalk announced his ultimate retirement from hosting the show, with the last one being the broadcast on 25 November the same year.
 This announcement drew hefty criticism from his fanbase.

+In January 2026, twin music performers Bill and Tom Kaulitz, former members of the band Tokio Hotel, announced their intention to host one episode of the show scheduled for December 5 of the same year at Halle an der Saale, with more appearances planned if proven a success.
+Their stated intention is to "bring the show to a younger generation's attention".
+Frank Elstner expressed his positive expectations about the ZDF's choice as a "daring experiment".